temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ## Develop the Workflow

 A Workflow starts with a [Workflow Definition](https://docs.temporal.io/workflows#workflow-definition), a sequence of steps defined in code that are carried out in a [Workflow Execution](https://docs.temporal.io/workflows#workflow-execution).
-Before writing the Workflow Definition, identify and define the data objects to be used in our application.
+Before writing the Workflow Definition, identify and define the data objects to be used in your application.

 ## Data objects